printo2002/proov-km-waechter-fix/NOTES.md

 I have to re-mention about

 ## What I checked before I accepted its work
-(How do you KNOW the wear bug is fixed and the 80% rule is untouched?
-What did you run?)
 Bugs where mentioned by the agent as per my request, 80% rule is untouched i have verified myself & the agent have mentioned it in the chats.